- This is the only independent S/4HANA implementation study every published.

 Paid Research Explanation

-This article you are reading will provide some of the details about the research, however, the bulk of the article is paid research.
+This article you are reading will provide some of the details about the research; however, the bulk of the article is paid research.
 Researching S/4HANA, validating case studies, checking with many sources in many parts of the world is time consuming and requires funding.
 While there exists a great interest in selling S/4HANA and S/4HANA consulting services, there has been close to no interest in determining the true state and activities of S/4HANA.
 This is a problem.

-It is recommended to purchase this document to get the only credible information available in the market the status of S/4HANA.
+It is recommended to purchase this document to get the only credible information available in the market for the status of S/4HANA.
 Being a new product still being developed, it is of the highest importance to become aware of the experience of early adopters.
-Given that SAP research and development has run into various limitations in developing new products going back to after R/3 was released in 1992, S/4HANA has a high probability being less than projected by financially biased promoters of S/4HANA.
+Given that SAP research and development has run into various limitations in developing new products going back to after R/3 was released in 1992, S/4HANA has a high probability of being less than projected by financially biased promoters of S/4HANA.

 Description of the Different Versions of S/4HANA

 In reading this research, one will come across several versions of S/4HANA.
 S/4HANA is different from other applications in that there are multiple versions of the application even at one time.

 Description of versions of S/4HANA are as follows: